jastram/teaching/roadmap/index.md

   creditlink: http://texturelovers.com
 ---

 The roadmap describes how we plan on realizing this project.
+Eventually, the roadmap should be managed via gitHub Milestones.
+We'll do this, as it matures.

+Open Questions are now in the [issue tracker](https://github.com/jastram/teaching/labels/question)

 ## High-level tasks:

 * Decide on [Case Study](https://wiki.eclipse.org/RMF/Teaching#Case_Study)
+* Create an Outline of the Training, based on ISO 29110
+* Production is broken down into:
-* Open Questions are now in the [issue tracker](https://github.com/jastram/teaching/labels/question)
+  * Teaching Text (currently in the Repository as Latex)
+  * Toolchain to be employed
+  * Creation of artifacts

 ## Decide on Case Study